RenatoHS/guide_survie_osstidburn/09-ce_que_tu_dois_apporter.Rmd

 * Water.
 There is no water source on site.
 We suggest 2L per person per day.
 * Food
 * Tent
-* Tarps (It often rains during the dates of the event)
+* Tarps (It often rains during this period of the year)
 * Sleeping bags, blankets, coats, etc. (Bring enough warm stuff to be comfortable during cool nights -- you’ll need more than you might think!)
 * Cooker, cooler, bowl, utensils, fuel, saucepan and kitchen accessories
 * Fire extinguisher